Luis Arraez Player Props: Marlins vs. Cardinals

-Luis Arraez -- .333 average over his past 10 games -- will be in action for the Miami Marlins against the St. Louis Cardinals, with Miles Mikolas on the mound, on July 3 at 6:40 PM ET.
+Luis Arraez -- with an on-base percentage of .372 in his past 10 games, 66 points lower than his season-long percentage -- will be in action for the Miami Marlins against the St. Louis Cardinals, with Adam Wainwright on the mound, on July 4 at 1:10 PM ET.

-He strung together two hits (going 2-for-4 with a double and two RBI) in his most recent appearance against the Braves.
+In his last game he had a one-hit performance (1-for-4) against the Cardinals.

 Luis Arraez Game Info & Props vs. the Cardinals